Net Investment Income Tax—What It Is and How It Works

 What Is Net Investment Income?

 Net investment income can be capital gains, interest, or dividends.
 It can include income produced by rental properties, capital gain distributions from mutual funds, and even royalty or annuity income and interest on loans you might have extended to others.
-It includes income derived from a trade or business that is classified as passive income and income from business trading financial instruments or commodities.
+It includes the income derived from a trade or business that is classified as passive income and income from business trading financial instruments or commodities.

 When a taxpayer sells pretty much any type of investment, they'll realize either a gain or a loss—they'll make money or they'll lose money if they sell for less than what they have invested in the asset.
 But there are some exceptions.

-Tax-exempt interest is not included in net investment income, Gains realized from the sale of a personal residence are spared as well when the gain is excluded from income for income tax purposes.
-Gains except gains on property held in a trade or business are also exempt.
+Tax-exempt interest is not included in net investment income.
+Gains realized from the sale of a personal residence are spared as well when the gain is excluded from income for income tax purposes.
+Gains on property held in a trade or business are also exempt.

 Net investment income does not include wages, self-employment income, unemployment compensation, Social Security benefits, or alimony.